I hope you enjoy reading our blog posts. If you want DCP to build you an awesome website, click here.

-Make sure you keep your portfolio up to date, try to add projects as quickly as possible after completion.
+Make sure you keep your portfolio up to date, and try to add projects as quickly as possible after completion.

 You can also create a case study section on your website if your services are more results-driven.
-Case studies are great as you can breakdown how to achieve an ROI (return on investment) for each service you have provided to your clients.
+Case studies are great as you can break down how to achieve an ROI (return on investment) for each service you have provided to your clients.

-If you are selling physical products, then why not create a video gallery contain product demonstrations?
+If you are selling physical products, then why not create a video gallery containing product demonstrations?
 You can upload your video content to YouTube and embed the videos into your website.
 Create a separate page for each product and even better, try to get video testimonials to give your products more credibility.

 Here are some awesome examples of portfolios: